sleepjie/Valanar/Valanar Superdocument.md

 The villages closer to the borders ar inhabited by a higher percentage of Humans and act as proxies for trade with Vitgaard and Khard by extension.
 ##### Military and Naval Power
+###### Samurai Clans
-Nauska does not have a standing army however each of the clans often have hundreds of samurai on retainer to act as their day to day peacekeeping force as well as levys conscripted by their feudal lord.
+Nauska does not have a standing army however each of the clans often have hundreds of samurai on retainer to act as their day to day peacekeeping force as well as levys conscripted by their Feudal Lord.

+The feudal lords of Nauska employ a stern, iron-fisted approach to law and order with a deep commitment to justice and equity.
+While they champion the arts and intellectual pursuits, their governance is underpinned by a strong, centralised authority that does not hesitate to enforce its will to maintain stability and control.
+Their rule is dictatorial when necessary, especially in matters of security and law enforcement, ensuring that their directives are executed without fail.

+The Kanin have established a distinct societal structure where the Samurai class enjoys privileges and responsibilities far removed from those of the common Kanin.
+Samurai serve not only as military and administrative officers but also as arbiters of the Shogunate’s laws and enforcers of its will.
+They are educated in the Hanari academies, where they learn the arts of governance, diplomacy, and military strategy, in stark contrast to the commoners who are more often engaged in agriculture, craftsmanship, and trade.

+The main cornerstone of life as a Samurai is the Okaisha, a doctrine written by the famous warrior monk Rotahn the Enlightened, which emphasises honour in verbal and physical combat, loyalty to the clan, and personal discipline.
+However, the reality is often more pragmatic than idealistic; many Samurai bend the rules to serve their own interests or the shifting needs of their clan, and while there are those who genuinely seek to live by the code, the pressures of warfare, politics, and internal clan strife make such purity rare.
+In truth, the Okaisha serves more as an aspirational guideline than a rigid set of rules; the Samurai are frequently faced with situations where strict adherence to the code would be impractical or even disastrous for their survival.
+Deception, strategic dishonesty, and opportunistic behaviour are not unheard of, especially in the complex web of inter-clan politics.

 The Kanin have a deeply intimate understanding of space and distance and this enables them to use the mountainous terrain of Nauska to their ultimate advantage, making it virtually impossible for foreign invaders to adapt; their preference for hit and run style ambushes works against any type of infantry, even other Kanin.

 Commoners are permitted ownership and open carry of swords as long as they are hiltless as well as being both worn on the back and concealed within a cloth bag in order to increase their draw time - fractions of seconds that could spell the difference between life and death.
-This policy was enacted by the Hanari Shogunate as both a means to militarise the populace as well as reduce the rates of impulsive violence - especially between commoners and the samurai themselves.
+This policy was enacted by the Hanari Shogunate as both a means to militarise the populace as well as reduce the rates of impulsive violence - especially between commoners and the samurai themselves - and has has impacted Kanin society impermeably;

 The Kanin have an extremely small naval force, with only one operational port out of Nayakami Bay.

 ---
 ### Terracotta Landmass
 ##### Population and Demographics
-Hundreds of species of animals, beasts and insects intermingle in the ecosystem of the Landmass, with Humans and other Higher Races inhabiting small coastal cities.
+Hundreds of species of animals, beasts and insects intermingle in the humid and layered ecosystem of the Landmass, with Humans and other Higher Races inhabiting small coastal cities.
+Unlike the structured empires of Dol-Calandria or the warlike federations of the North, the Terracotta region remains stubbornly unconquered, populated by a scattering of coastal city states, independent jungle enclaves and hidden settlements; civilised population is loosely divided between coastal traders, jungle-dwelling clans, and river people who live along the vast arterial deltas that cut through the heart of the landmass.

+Enormous canopy-dwelling gorvians, six-limbed arboreal hunters with chitinous skin and phosphorescent eyes, reign over the upper treetops.
+Below them, in the mud-slick undergrowth, slink the ghem-brutes, slow-moving predators covered in bone plates and trailing toxic fungi from their backs.
+Bloodvine constrictors lie in wait for weeks on branch or root, capable of dislocating their own spines to mimic the twist of bark.
 ##### Economy and Currency
-The civilisations that do exist in the Landmass are primarily feudal and depend on local barter and foreign trade with Drak'Thill and Tohren Isle to sustain themselves.
+The civilisations that do exist in the Landmass are primarily feudal and depend on local barter and foreign trade with Drak'Thill and Tohren Isle to sustain themselves; the coastal Free Cities in particular thrive as crossroads of international trade, piracy,

+The Landmass is rich in rare resources: alchemical reagents, exotic fauna, medicinal flora, dyes and narcotics; foreign merchants, particularly from Draymond, Tohren Isle, and Drak'Thill, pay handsomely for the privilege of trade.

 ##### Culture and Society
 Text here.
 ##### Geography and Landmarks
 The Terracotta Landmass encompasses thousands of miles of swamp, jungle and rainforests.
 There are very few settlements or cities to speak of.

+There are a plethora of great geysers
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power